janaym/tinyapp/README.md

 - To delete a URL, simply click its wastebasket button
 - To modify a URL, click the edit button.
 You will be taken to a page where you can change the Tiny URL's associated long URL

+## Using a Tiny URL
+- clicking on a short URL link in TinyApp will redirect the client to the short URL's respective long url.